Ariège Pointer

-History and use
+Overview

 The dog type used by hunters in the Ariège département of Occitanie was said to be descended from dogs that were crosses of the Perdiguero de Burgos and the Bracco Italiano.

-In 1990 a team of breeders decided to devote themselves to the Braque de l'Ariège's survival.
-In particular we have Mr. Alain Deteix to thank for the survival of the breed.
-He headed that team of breeders and wholeheartedly devoted himself to the revival of part of France's National heritage.
+The population decreased over World War I and II, and in 1990 a team of breeders decided to devote themselves to the Braque de l'Ariège's survival, in particular Alain Deteix.
+He headed that team of breeders and devoted himself to the revival of the breed.

 It is well suited to hunting wild hare and partridge.

 Appearance

 The Braque de l'Ariège is a normally proportioned dog with drop ears.
 The tail is traditionally docked.
 The coat is short and primarily white, speckled with larger patches of colours described as orange, liver, or chestnut on the head and ears.
 Size is about 60–67 cm in height at the withers.
 Dogs of the breed should appear powerful but without excessive heaviness, robust and of strong.
-It is quick and energetic.
-It is also very independent so needs regular training and activity.
+It is quick, energetic, and very independent, and so needs regular training and activity.